 The Group uses derivative financial instruments, typically forward exchange contracts, to hedge the risk of future foreign currency fluctuations.
 The hedging policy enables the effective portion of changes in the fair value of designated derivatives to be recognised in other comprehensive income.
 Historically these movements would have been recognised in the Income Statement.
-Further information can be seen in accounting policies in note 1 of the financial statements.
+Further information can be seen in accounting policies in note 1.